-This technology involves stimulation of ovulation and another physiological process to manipulate egg or sperm production in the clinical laboratory.
+This technology involves the stimulation of ovulation and another physiological process to manipulate egg or sperm production in the clinical laboratory.

 Clinically these procedures are classified as intrauterine insemination (IUI), in-vitro fertilization (IVF) and intracytoplasmic sperm injection (ICSI).

 These fertility treatments give scope to a couple to have their parenthood.

-In-vitro fertilization (IVF) using frozen embryos is a highly successful fertility treatment.
 In a typical IVF process, the embryo is produced in a Petri dish and artificially fertilizes female’s eggs with the sperm of her male partner through multiple fertilization processes.

-After completion of fertilization, some of the embryos are implanted to female ovary with an anticipation that one or more will affix to the uterine wall for a successful pregnancy.
+After completion of fertilization, some of the embryos are implanted into the female ovary with anticipation that one or more will affix to the uterine wall for a successful pregnancy.

 In this process, a combination of stem cells and eggs are recharged and energized for the fertilization process.

 Implementation of the Augment IVF process provides successful pregnancy among 38% women of 30 years of age and 18% success for women with 40 years of age.

 In the USA, the Department of Health and Human Services has estimated that more than 600,000 frozen embryos were stored before 2015, however, it is difficult to estimate this number worldwide.

-The legal policies allow IVF process but do not extend so much focus on frozen embryos.
+The legal policies allow the IVF process but do not extend so much focus on frozen embryos.